spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/5-stream-application-dsl.md

 app.coldDrinkDeliveryApp.spring.cloud.stream.bindings.input.destination=coldDrinksDest
 ```

+Like binding properties, the rest of all the Spring Cloud Stream properties can be configured for the producers and consumers.
-If you want to use consumer groups, you will need to set the Spring Cloud Stream application property `spring.cloud.stream.bindings.<channelName>.producer.requiredGroups` and `spring.cloud.stream.bindings.<channelName>.group` on the producer and consumer applications respectively.
+For example if you want to use consumer groups, you will need to set the Spring Cloud Stream application property `spring.cloud.stream.bindings.<channelName>.producer.requiredGroups` and `spring.cloud.stream.bindings.<channelName>.group` on the producer and consumer applications respectively.

 Another common use case for the Stream Application DSL is to deploy a http gateway application that sends a synchronous request/reply message to a Kafka or RabbitMQ application.
 In this case both the http gateway application and the Kafka or RabbitMQ application can be a Spring Integration application that does not make use of the Spring Cloud Stream library.